-For transverse trenches (perpendicular to the roadway centerline) in paved areas, crushed rock backfill conforming to Section 9-03.9(3) - Crushed Surfacing of the Standard Specifications shall be used as trench backfill for pipe.
+For transverse trenches (perpendicular to the roadway centerline) in paved areas, trench backfill conforming to Section 9-03.9(3) - Crushed Surfacing of the Standard Specifications shall be used as trench backfill for pipe.

-For longitudinal trenches (trenches parallel to the centerline of the roadway) in paved areas, backfill material (4 feet and deeper below finished grade) shall conform to Section 9-03.14(1) - Gravel Borrow of the Standard Specifications.
+For longitudinal trenches (trenches parallel to the centerline of the roadway) in paved areas, backfill material (eight (8) feet and deeper below finished grade) shall conform to Section 9-03.14(1) - Gravel Borrow of the Standard Specifications.
 The Contractor may request to use excavated material as trench backfill and must demonstrate to the Engineer that the suitable excavated material conforms to Section 9-03.14(1) - Gravel Borrow of the Standard Specifications and proper compaction levels can be achieved.
 Admixtures and/or additives may not be used to modify the moisture content in order to meet compaction specifications.

-The top 4 feet of longitudinal trenches shall be backfilled with crushed rock conforming to Section 9-03.9(3) - Crushed Surfacing of the Standard Specifications.
+The top 8 feet of longitudinal trenches shall be backfilled with trench backfill conforming to Section 9-03.9(3) - Crushed Surfacing of the Standard Specifications.

 In unpaved areas, trench backfill material shall conform to Section 9-03.14(1) - Gravel Borrow of the Standard Specifications.
-The Contractor may request to use excavated material as trench backfill when it has been determined by the Engineer to be suitable and conforms to Section 9-03.14(1) - Gravel Borrow of the Standard Specifications and proper compaction levels can be achieved.
+The Contractor may request to use excavated material as trench backfill and must demonstrate to the Engineer that the suitable excavated material conforms to Section 9-03.14(1) - Gravel Borrow of the Standard Specifications and proper compaction levels can be achieved.

 In paved areas within the public right-of-way, backfilling storm drain trenches shall be as specified in Standard Detail D-25.
-Controlled Density Fill (CDF) may be used lieu of Crushed Surfacing - Top Course.
+Controlled Density Fill (CDF) may be used lieu of trench backfill.